jeffreydunaway/PumpFunMonitor/README.md

 from . import version
 from .version import __version__

-# I first need to detect if I're being called as part of the numpy setup
+I first need to detect if I're being called as part of the numpy setup procedure itself in a reliable manner.

-# procedure itself in a reliable manner.
+Thus,

 try:
     __NUMPY_SETUP__
 except NameError: